UBC-MDS/introduction-machine-learning/chapters/en/slides/module1/module1_01.md

 38521  I loved this film.
 I first saw it when I was 2...   pos  1091_10.txt
 ```

-Notes: First we wrangle our data so that we can train our model
+Notes: First we wrangle our data so that we can train our model.
+This
+data contains the review as a column and a `label` column which contains
+values of either `pos` or `neg` for positive or negative.

 ---